 This calendar provides daily activities for you to do together that are fun and educational.
 “Play” is a child’s “work” so simply playing with your child using the daily activities is the goal.
 Remember, the things you learn with joy, you’ll remember forever.

 Looking to learn more about the Bay?
 These curated activities, arranged by topic, encourage curiosity and love of the Chesapeake Bay.
 Teachers and students alike will find these fun resources helpful for learning more about the great Chesapeake Bay watershed.

 Sourcebooks Kids along with artist, author, and designer Sandra Magsamen, have created this web series that celebrates learning, creativity and play!
 Filmed entirely from her studio in Vermont, its filled with lots of fun activities, games, interviews, stories, and more!

 ▸ HCPL StoryWalk® at Eden Mill Nature Center

 Plan an outing and take a StoryWalk®!
-In partnership with Eden Mill Nature Center in Pylesville (1617 Eden Mill Road), and take a StoryWalk®!
-It's a fun, educational, self-guided activity that places the pages of a children's book out in nature!
-Now through September, follow the trail beginning at the Nature Center parking lot to read Summer Song by Kevin Henkes.
-Supported by the North Harford Friends of HCPL
+In partnership with Eden Mill Nature Center in Pylesville (1617 Eden Mill Road), HCPL created this fun, educational, self-guided activity that places the pages of a children's book out in nature!
+Now through mid-June, follow the trail beginning at the Nature Center parking lot to read "The Hidden Rainbow" by Christie Matheson.